foomo/relaunchredirect/README.md

 Helps with redirects, when relaunching a website:

 - redirects paths through a map lookup
+- redirects paths through a regex map lookup
+- can force lower case only
+- can force trailing slash
+- can force no trailing slash
 - can force a domain
 - can force TLS